millionhz/network-security-notes/content/docs/2-usable-security/authentication.md

 - requires training
 - requires data collection over a period of time for classification

-## Strengths

-- implicit
-- enables continuous authentication
+# Other Authentication Methods

-# Two Factor Authentication
+## Two Factor Authentication

 Two factor authentication (2FA) is a method of confirming a user’s claimed identity by using two different components.